cloudprivacylabs/lsa/web/content/docs/basics.md

 This schema defines a data type `Person` containing two `Value` attributes.
 A `Value` attribute holds a data value represented as a string. `valueType` annotation defines the data type to interpret the value stored for the attribute.
-Layered schema implementation recognizes basic types defined for XML schemas in the `xsd:` namespace.
-All other properties are semantic annotations.
-Some of these have meanings and logic associated with them.
-Others can be application specific.

 An `Overlay` can be defined to add new data fields and annotate existing ones.
 For instance, the following overlay adds the `lastName`